 It should be noted that, as indicated, the sensitivity analyses were developed within the Solvency II framework, which differs from that in force for the preparation of the consolidated financial statements in terms of purpose (prudential rather than economic-financial performance reporting) and the resulting calculation metrics.
-Among the most significant differences, it should be noted that shareholders' equity determined according to international accounting standards tends to be less volatile than shareholders' equity according to the MCBS, in relation to the capacity to absorb the volatility inherent in the mechanisms for determining the CSM with reference to the contracts measured according to the BBA or VFA or the LRC complex with reference to those measured according to the PAA
+Among the most significant differences, it should be noted that shareholders' equity determined according to international accounting standards tends to be less volatile than shareholders' equity according to the CSM with reference to the contracts measured according to the BBA or VFA or the LRC complex with reference to those measured according to the PAA.